-- ➤ To obtain the chart object, port or tide information: - Move the cursor over the symbol for which you require the information.
-An Object data box such as the following is displayed at the lower left corner of the screen:
+- ➤ To identify an item and obtain detailed information: - 1.
+Move the cursor over the symbol or chart position for which you require the information.
+If specified in Chart Set Up, a pop-up box such as the following is displayed at the lower left or upper right corner of the screen: